zalando-nakadi/nakadi-producer-spring-boot-starter/README.md

     /**
      * Returns a stream consisting of elements for creating a snapshot of events
      * of given type (event type is an event channel topic name).
+     * @param eventType event type to make a snapshot of
-     * @return stream of elements to create a snapshot from */
+     * @return stream of elements to create a snapshot from
+     * @throws UnknownEventTypeException if {@code eventType} is unknown */
     Stream<EventPayload> getSnapshot(@NotNull String eventType);